-Energy efficiency labels Vs Prize tags: why are both important
+Energy efficiency labels Vs Prize tags

 – Energy efficiency labels –

 If you have recently bought a home appliance like a dishwasher or a washing machine you most probably know what an energy label is.

 If not, you must know that the energy efficiency labels aim to be a clear and simple indication of the energy efficiency of product at the point of purchase.